lucas-montes/lucas-montes/README.md

 I hope that you will like what he does and if you have anything to tell him, go ahead.
 Cheers.

-- 🔭 Currently working on inversionesyfinanzas.xyz
+- 🔭 Working and testing neew technologies with inversionesyfinanzas.xyz
-- 🌱 Currently learning Python, Data structures, Algorithms, AI and all these trending topics
+- 🌱 Currently improving my skills on Data structures, Algorithms, AI and architecture.
 - 📫 How to reach: lluc23@hotmail.com

 ## 🔧 Technologies & Tools